 - Now locate generals.exe, create a copy, remove the original and rename the copy to generals.exe.

 After doing that, try to start the game again.
-Several users reported that this solution worked for them, so feel free to try it out.
+Several users reported that this solution helped them fix the Command and Conquer Generals issue on Windows 10.
+So, feel free to try it out.

 - In the left pane, select Family & other people.
 In the right pane, choose Add someone else to this PC.

 - Now select I don’t have this person’s sign-in information.

 - Now choose Add a user without a Microsoft account.

 - Enter the desired name and click Next.

 After doing that, switch to a new user profile and try to install Command and Conquer Generals again.

 We have come to the end of this guide.
 With the information in this guide, you should be able to fix issues with Command and Conquer Generals on Windows 10.